troymcginnis/Jekyll-Base/README.md

 # Jekyll Base Project

 Just as it sounds.
-This is a clean base for starting Jekyll static stie projects.
+This is a clean base for starting Jekyll static site projects.
 This setup is designed more for a standard static website (eg. landing site, company website, etc.) and less for a blogging site.
 This can definitely be modified to be used as a Jekyll blog, if desired (shouldn't take too much time at all, actually).
 Or you can just use plain jane, out-of-the-box [Jekyll](http://jekyllrb.com/).